 - ½ teaspoon onion powder

-- 1 tablespoon melted butter (salted or unsalted)
+- 1 tablespoon melted and cooled butter (salted or unsalted)

 - 1 tablespoon mirin (use rice vinegar or apple cider vinegar if mirin is not available.)